 El Paso, TX

 Las Palmas is located in a strip mall in east El Paso, and it seemed to be an unlikely candidate for being one of the best Mexican restaurants in El Paso strictly from its location and appearance.
 It gets packed at lunch time, but many El Paso restaurants are the same.
-Like most Mexican restaurants in the city it gets good reviews, but everyone has their own taste and everyone has their own opinion about what is the best Mexican food.
+Several times, though, I have encountered a waiting line to eat here, and it seems to be almost exclusively because they think the food is much better than at most other places.

 Even though Las Palmas is busy, it has not been “discovered” like some some of the more popular restaurants have been.
 This is a good thing, because I have seen some of the more popular places go down somewhat in quality because they have to expand, add new cooks, etc. in order to meet the demand of the customers they have.
 I think Las Palmas is small enough to maintain their quality and consistency (and I have to say that the majority of restaurants in El Paso are like this, but not many have a flavor that I like as well as at Las Palmas).